Postcard Image

 Unmasked

 This is a picture of Madame Theodora Blohartsky modeling her psychic projecting tri-astral level viewer.
 The tall, elegant, and beautiful Blohartsky appeared in New York City in 1923, claiming to be the secret illegitimate offspring of a Russian princess and the “Mad Monk,” Grigori Rasputin.
-Asserting that she had inherited special psychic powers from Rasputin.
-Blohartsky offered psychic readings to the cream of New York society.
+Asserting that she had inherited special psychic powers from Rasputin, Blohartsky offered psychic readings to the cream of New York society.
 Although Blohartsky stated that such readings were free and that she would never profit from her special spiritual powers, Blohartsky would tell tragic tales of her pampered happy childhood and being cast into abject poverty as her noble family, who had supported the White Russian movement, was forced to leave their vast estates and flee the successful Bolsheviks.
-A talented and riveting storyteller, Blohartsky would often reduce her wealthy clients to tears as she related watching her father and brothers being brutally executed and her mother and older sister raped and murdered, and how she, sheltered by a single loyal servant, underwent great starvation and hardship fleeing across Russian, only to arrive broken-hearted and penniless in the United States.
+A talented and riveting storyteller, Blohartsky would often reduce her wealthy clients to tears as she related watching her father and brothers being brutally executed, her mother and older sister raped and murdered, and how she, sheltered by a single loyal servant, underwent great starvation and hardship fleeing across Russian, only to arrive broken-hearted and penniless in the United States.
 It is said that society matron Grace Vanderbilt, moved to tears by Blohartsky’s tragic tale, removed the diamond bracelets from her own wrists and clasped them around Blohartsky’s slim, white arms.
 Indeed, Blohartsky was showered not only with generous gifts from her female society patrons, but also from their wealthy husbands, although gossips claimed that she gave the men an entirely different type of “private reading.”

 In 1925, at the peak of her career, Blohartsky introduced her psychic projecting tri-astral level viewer.
 Modeled on her own face, the mask-like contraption consisted of three faces, one looking forward and the others looking to each side.
 Blohartsky claimed that the mask would allow the wearer to travel freely among the astral planes of time and space, seeing simultaneously far into the distant past and forward into the wearer’s future.
 Each mask, Blohartsky explained, had to be specially created and modeled specifically to each person’s own psychic profile.
 Because the creation of such masks were so psychically and physically draining, Blohartsky asked for a “love donation” of $5,000.
 Blohartsky caused a sensation, wearing her striking tri-astral level viewer everywhere, including to high-society parties and balls, making amazing discoveries regarding her hosts’ pasts and soaring predictions regarding their futures.
 Soon she was swamped with orders.
 However, no other mask was ever created, because on October 30, 1925, after leaving her luxury suite at the Waldorf-Astoria on her way to deposit tens of thousands of dollars in “love donations,” Blohartsky was struck and killed by a taxi cab as she stepped off the curb.
 Although the mask allegedly allowed her to see far into the past and future, it provided no peripheral vision.
-Later, investigators discovered that Blohartsky was neither Russian nor a princess, but was Theresa Bolger, who had emigrated to New York City from the less exotic clime of Madison, Wisconsin and had been working part time at a costume shop.
+Later, investigators discovered that Blohartsky was neither Russian nor a princess, but was Theresa Bolger, who had emigrated to New York City from the less exotic clime of Madison, Wisconsin, and had been working part time at a costume shop.
 The mask had been created for her by the shop’s love-struck owner, who knew nothing about his beloved’s career as an exiled White Russian princess and spiritual advisor to New York City society.
 “Terri was just a sweet girl with big dreams,” the tearful owner later told The New York Times, “poor kid never saw it coming.”

 The Saga of Hel-Ga